Krishnaism: Early medieval traditions. Southern and Eastern India

 By the Early Middle Ages, Krishnaism had risen to a major current of Vaishnavism.

 According to Friedhelm Hardy, there is evidence of early "southern Krishnaism," despite the tendency to allocate the Krishna-traditions to the Northern traditions.
 South Indian texts show close parallel with the Sanskrit traditions of Krishna and his gopi companions, so ubiquitous in later North Indian text and imagery.
 Early writings in Dravidian culture such as Manimekalai and the Cilappatikaram present Krishna, his brother, and favourite female companions in the similar terms.
 Hardy argues that the Sanskrit Bhagavata Purana is essentially a Sanskrit "translation" of the bhakti of the Tamil alvars.

-Devotion to southern Indian Mal (Thirumal) may be an early form of Krishnaism, since Mal appears as a divine figure, largely like Krishna with some elements of Vishnu.
+Devotion to southern Indian Mal (Tirumal) may be an early form of Krishnaism, since Mal appears as a divine figure, largely like Krishna with some elements of Vishnu.
 The alvars, whose name can be translated "sages" or "saints", were devotees of Mal.
 Their poems show a pronounced orientation to the Vaishnava, and often Krishna, side of Mal.
 But they do not make the distinction between Krishna and Vishnu on the basis of the concept of the avatars.
 Yet, according to Hardy the term "Mayonism" should be used instead of "Krishnaism" when referring to Mal or Mayon.